ergonode/backend/README.md

 - PHP 7.4
 - Symfony 4.4
-- Postgres 10 (uuid-ossp, ltree)
+- Postgres 10
-- RabbitMQ (optional)
+- RabbitMQ
-- Redis (optional)
-- Elasticsearch (optional)
-- Nginx (possible Apache)
-- MongoDB (optional)

 #### Tests

 - Phpunit
 - Behat (API)

-#### Domain Driven Design Approach

-- CQRS
-- ES
-- SAGA
-- EVENT BUS

 ## Build with us community on Slack

 If you have any questions or ideas feel free to join our [slack][slack].

 ## Is it production ready?

-No!
-At the moment we have only one testing implementation to production environment (with more than 150k+ product indexes and integration with Magento Commerce 2.3), but in our opinion system still needs to be stabilised and we recommend not to use it at the moment in production mode.
-We still develop the core and there could be a lot of changes in the near future.
-If you want to know when it will be production ready look at Ergonode Roadmap.
+We're releasing 1.0.0-beta so there are some minor bugs and improvements that need to be eliminated before the stable version 1.0.
+Follow our SM channels and take a look at Ergonode Roadmap to see what's coming in the future.

 ## Roadmap